 We continually emphasize in Cavango that we missionaries are only messengers.
 The credit for any health-giving endeavor is not ours, as we simply bring the fruit of knowledge, efforts, skill and work of many people over the centuries to the rural people of the Cavango region.
 Who is behind it all?

-Jesus emphasized that His Father is always working, that His love for all people is so compelling that Jesus left His glorious majesty to come to this earth, become one of us, and reveal His Father to us; that He loves doing almost all of His work through people and that one of His primary, eternal characteristics is a radical and profound humility, which keeps Him ever “behind the scenes”.
+Jesus emphasized that His Father is always working, that His love for all people is so compelling that Jesus left His glorious majesty to come to this earth, to become one of us, and to reveal His Father to us; that He loves doing almost all of His work through people and that one of His primary, eternal characteristics is a radical and profound humility, which keeps Him ever “behind the scenes”.
 The Orchestrator of all health-promoting behavior is a Father who cares, who works from an eternal perspective and who finds immense pleasure in frequently intervening for the benefit of those He loves.

 Enthusiastic pursuit of the discovery of what is “true” is often maligned among the plethora of information/voices to which we are exposed today, but it is this wise pursuit of reproducible, demonstrable “truth” that results in improved health over time.
 Over the past many generations, we have learned much about how the body operates, how unseen microbes malign living tissue and how we can intervene to improve health and minimize the cause and effects of disease.